lmullen/jsr/_source/issues/vol15/rohrer.markdown

 the ways by which evangelical Christianity had enriched her life.
 Hunter forever associated her religious identity and beliefs with her mistress:

-> "My God, child, people never know nothin but to go to church on de big
+> My God, child, people never know nothin but to go to church on de big
 > Sunday in dat day en time.
 No, mam, dey know dat dey Massa rule en
 > didn' nobody have no mind to question nothin bout it.
 My Old Missus
 > was a dear old soul en she would see to it dat all her niggers wash en